nestauk/ds-cookiecutter/docs/docs/quickstart.md

 -   `install` - Required by everyone (creator and collaborators) this is itself composed of several sub-steps:

-    -   `conda-create` - Create a conda environment, `project_name`, and install the project package in editable mode and its dependencies
+    -   Create a conda environment, `repo_name`, and install the project package in editable mode and its dependencies
-    -   `setup-git` - Git pre-commit hooks have been configured and installed
+    -   Configure and install Git pre-commit hooks

         !!! warning inline end "Requires access to Nesta's AWS account"

-    -   `setup-metaflow` - The Nesta metaflow config has been fetched and decrypted.
+    -   Fetch and decrypt the Nesta Metaflow config.
         It should exist in `~/.metaflowconfig/config_ds-cookiecutter.json`

--   `setup-github` - A github repo `github.com/nestauk/project_name` has been created and configured
+-   Create and configure a github repo `github.com/<github_account>/<repo_name>`.
--   `setup-bucket` - An s3 bucket `project_name` has been created
+-   Create an S3 bucket `s3_bucket` has been created

 If you don't need a github repo or S3 bucket just run `make install`, you can always run the individual `make` commands later.